-Up until this year, though, Bloom was a renowned advocate for working from home.
-He was lead author on the 2015 paper “Does Working From Home Work?
-Evidence From a Chinese Experiment” — and that evidence, pulled from a two-year, randomized working-from-home trial at Chinese travel agency Ctrip, added up to a resounding “yes.”
+Workplaces certainly look different from what they were in 2015 when Stanford University economics professor Nicholas Bloom, a renowned work-from-home-advocate, published the paper “Does Working From Home Work?
+Evidence From a Chinese Experiment.”
+Evidence from the two-year, randomized working-from-home trial at Chinese travel agency Ctrip added up to a resounding “yes.”
 Bloom and his colleagues found that Ctrip call center employees who telecommuted were more productive than their peers in the office, and less likely to quit their jobs.

 - No commute

 Not commuting, as Bloom and his co-authors note in their paper on working from home, can save employees an immense amount of time.
 The average American spends about 55 minutes, round-trip, commuting each day.
 In Bloom’s study, the group that worked from home normally spent an average of 80 minutes commuting in Shanghai.

 Not commuting literally adds an hour to each day — and more than a week to each year — while saving employees from the hassles of traffic and train delays.

 “I’m one of the lucky ones,” Lee said, of her commute — which consists of walking from her living area to her attic office.
 “It creates a sense of going to work without actually having to go anywhere.”

 “No one is busy their entire workday,” Lee said — but in an office, you’re often expected to “sit in one place for eight to 10 hours a day and at least look busy.”